 - There are Legacies of Means – for those who have more money than they can ever spend in a lifetime.
 Warren Buffet, the multi-billionaire owner of Berkshire Hathaway, recently created a philanthropist club.
 To join this very exclusive club, you must 1) be a billionaire and 2) you must commit to giving at least 75% of your net worth to your favourite charities.
 Sara Blakely, the owner of Spanx and Bill Gates of Microsoft are among the club’s 143 members.

-- There are Lasting Legacies – those that keep on giving, like Terry Fox’s Annual Marathon of Hope, whose foundation has raised over $650M for cancer research so far.
+- There are Lasting Legacies – those that keep on giving, like Terry Fox’s Annual Marathon of Hope, whose foundation has raised over 650 million dollars for cancer research so far.
 Terry far surpassed his dream of raising $1 for each Canadian.
 There is Andre Agassi’s (former USA tennis player) Preparatory School that gives poor kids in Vegas – a city synonymous with excesses – an opportunity to prepare for and attend post-secondary education.

 - There are Legacies of Compassion that help the most vulnerable members of society.
 Mother Theresa says she felt called to work with the “poorest of the poor”.
 Today, 517 of her missions operate in over 100 countries.
 It’s not surprising she won the Nobel Peace Prize in 1979.
 Mark and Craig Keilburger, two Canadian kids, started the WE DAY movement to inspire young people around the world to lead global change, right in their own communities.
 Their annual rally celebrates the accomplishments and fuels the inspiration of those amazing young people.